Explore FREE downloadable educational materials.

-On May 22, 2020, The Lancet published a study reporting that hydroxychloroquine was not effective against COVID-19 and was associated with heart arrhythmias and higher death rates.
-As a result of this study, the World Health Organization (WHO) halted their hydroxychloroquine drug trials.
-The validity of this study, however, was immediately questioned and when the study data could not be obtained for independent review, The Lancet was forced to retract the study.79
+The World Health Organization (WHO) halted their hydroxychloroquine drug trials after May 2020 study reported that hydroxychloroquine was not effective against COVID-19 and was associated with heart arrhythmias and higher death rates.
+The validity of this study was immediately questioned and when the study data could not be obtained for independent review, study was retracted.

-Scientists affiliated with the Henry Ford Hospital System in Detroit, Michigan published research on hydroxychloroquine that reported the medication to be effective in reducing the COVID-19 death rate.
-No heart-related side effects were reported, and outcomes improved when treatment was initiated early.80 The study results, however, have been criticized by health officials including Dr. Anthony Fauci, Director of the National Institute of Allergy and Infectious Diseases (NIAID).81 Hydroxychloroquine administered in combination with zinc and azithromycin has also been reported to be an effective treatment for hospitalized COVID-19 patients.82 The FDA, however, revoked the EUA for hydroxychloroquine in mid-June 2020, stating that the medication was ineffective against COVID-19 and potentially harmful.83
+In June 2020, scientists affiliated with the Henry Ford Hospital System published research on hydroxychloroquine that indicated that the drug was effective in reducing the COVID-19 death rate, improved outcomes with early treatment, with no heart-related side effects were reported.
+These findings, however, have been criticized by health officials including Dr. Anthony Fauci, Director of the National Institute of Allergy and Infectious Diseases (NIAID).

-Ivermectin, a medication used to treat parasites, has been found to inhibit SARS-CoV-2, the virus that causes COVID-19, in vitro.85 Australian gastroenterologist Dr. Thomas Borody, known for developing the first peptic ulcer cure, reported that ivermectin administered in conjunction with zinc and the antibiotic doxycycline could be a ‘potential life-saver.’86 A January 2021 published study reported that the use of ivermectin was associated with lower rates of death, especially in patients who had severe pulmonary involvement.87 A journal study published in April 2021 concluded that:88
+FDA approved to treat parasites, the drug ivermectin has been found to inhibit SARS-CoV-2, the virus that causes COVID-19, in vitro.
+Australian gastroenterologist Dr. Thomas Borody, known for developing the first peptic ulcer cure, reported that ivermectin administered in conjunction with zinc and the antibiotic doxycycline could be a ‘potential life-saver.’
+A January 2021 published study reported that the use of ivermectin was associated with lower rates of death, especially in patients who had severe pulmonary involvement.
+A journal study published in April 2021 concluded that:

 “Meta-analyses based on 18 randomized controlled treatment trials of ivermectin in COVID-19 have found large, statistically significant reductions in mortality, time to clinical recovery, and time to viral clearance.
 Furthermore, results from numerous controlled prophylaxis trials report significantly reduced risks of contracting COVID-19 with the regular use of ivermectin.
 Finally, the many examples of ivermectin distribution campaigns leading to rapid population-wide decreases in morbidity and mortality indicate that an oral agent effective in all phases of COVID-19 has been identified.”